kevfrm/local_bike/README.md

-# local_bike
-Local Bike - DBT project
+# Local Bike project
+The goal of this dbt project is to create a data modelization from Local Bike's datas.
+The model is then used as a source to build a dashboard.